wanhan05/recipe-ratings-analysis/index.md

 - Observed difference: 0.0062
 - P-value: 0.437

-**Conclusion:** With a p-value of 0.437, we fail to reject the null hypothesis at the 0.05 significance level.
+**Conclusion:** With a p-value of 0.437, we fail to reject the null hypothesis at the α = 0.05 significance level.
 There is no statistically significant difference in precision between simple and complex recipes.
 Our model appears to perform fairly across recipe complexity groups — it does not systematically favor simple or complex recipes when predicting high ratings.